Austin Maestro: Later developments

 However, production figures fell to 38,762 for 1990, more than halving the following year to 18,450.
 1991 was also the year that the MG-badged versions finished production, their place effectively being filled in the Rover range by faster versions of the 200-series hatchback.

-In 1992 the 81 bhp high revving Rover MDi / Perkins Prima turbo diesel unit from the Montego was launched, in the now reduced Maestro range (after the launch of the Rover 200/400), as a Clubman with steel bumpers or DLX with plastic bumpers.
+In 1992, the 81 bhp high revving Rover MDi / Perkins Prima turbo diesel unit from the Montego was launched, in the now reduced Maestro range (after the launch of the Rover 200/400), as a Clubman with steel bumpers or DLX with plastic bumpers.
 The turbo improved refinement, as well as performance, at no cost to fuel economy.
 It was very competitively priced, it was about the same price as the Rover Metro and Peugeot 205 non-turbo diesel superminis that were a size smaller.
 The only other engine option was the elderly 1.3-litre A series.

+In 1987, after an endurance test of 50,000 kilometers with an Austin Maestro 1.6 Mayfair, the Dutch car magazine Autovisie wrote that they 'can state without reservation that today's Austins have the same level of quality as other, more selling manufacturers.
+The Maestro appears to be a good alternative for someone who wants to distinguish himself from the average Escort/Golf/Kadett brigade.'

+In June 1987, the Automobile Association (AA) came to the following conclusion in the car magazine Your Car Magazine: 'The Maestro is a reliable vehicle which has improved over the years.'

+In June 1989, Autocar & Motor wrote: 'The latest Maestro's are well-built cars, comfortable to drive and still, after all these years, blessed with that fine handling/ ride combination.
+Like the Montego, they're much underrated.'

 In 1993, What Car? buyers' guide section said: "Yes, its old, but nowadays it's also very cheap.
 Popularity of noisy but economical and surprisingly rapid turbodiesel is what keeps this roomy car going."

 Also in 1993, the Automobile Association road tested the turbo diesel.
 Their verdict: "You're hardly likely to buy a Maestro diesel to improve your street cred!
 For turning heads, the 218/418 diesel is a much better proposition.
 However, disinterested passengers love the back seat, while the driver can relish the model's marked reluctance to visit filling stations.
 Here's a hatchback for buyers who are really serious about the substance rather than the image – and with a price tag that's thousands of pounds lower than most of its rivals (shown in our comparison chart), you start saving even before your first forecourt stop.
 Unless you're averse to gearchanging, this unpretentious Maestro turbo-diesel, at its competitive price, can't seriously be faulted."